Quick answer

 Google Business Profile affects local discovery.
 Categories, primary and secondary services, service-area settings, photos, and review themes influence whether a homeowner believes you cover their ZIP and job type.
 Buyers also look for proof of technician arrival time, price transparency, and how you handle comfort complaints after service.
 Your website should reinforce the same facts GBP implies: emergency coverage, tune-up programs, heat pump scope, and how thermostat symptoms are triaged before dispatch.

 This page treats GBP as a discovery and alignment asset—categories, listed services, service areas, photos/project proof, reviews, and the path back to your site—not the full operating model for ongoing trust work.
 Reputation Ops owns ongoing GBP activity, review monitoring, owner-response workflows, proof cadence, and reporting; see HVAC contractor Reputation Ops and the general Reputation Ops overview.
-When the phone rings, HVAC Speed-to-Lead and core Speed-to-Lead describe the respond-first layer.
+When the phone rings, the site should set accurate expectations for how the office handles the next step.

 Local SEO signals KAJ reviews